-NOTE.
-At ordinary temperatures and in the absence of hostile environments, eg when properly stored, these rubbers deteriorate only very slowly.
+NOTE: At ordinary temperatures and in the absence of hostile environments, eg when properly stored, these rubbers deteriorate on!y very slow!y.
+For most practical purposes the effect is insignificant and the storage life of silicone rubbers may be considered indefinite.
 However, the rate of deterioration increases markedly with increased temperature and the service life of the rubber therefore depends upon the operational temperature.
-Conversely the maximum temperature at which the rubber may be used depends upon the useful life required.
+Conversely, the maximum temperature at which the rubber may be used depends upon the useful life required.